levidurfee/docs-content/content/reference/cli/login.md

 weight = 40
 +++

-# `swarm login`: Login with the CLI
+# `swarm login`: Log In with the CLI

 The `swarm login` command allows you to authenticate to your Giant Swarm account using the <abbr title="command line interface">CLI</appr>.

 The command can be used in interactive mode or credentials can be passed via the command line in non-interactive mode.

-## Interactive Login
+## Interactive Login Syntax

-You can invoke an interactive login session by doing the following:
+You can invoke an interactive login session by doing:

 ```nohighlight
 swarm login